Restaurant adds $50 surcharge ‘for adults unable to parent’

 But the owner disagreed.

-When the owner approached their table after dessert, he pointed to the menu where it mentions the surcharge.
+When the owner approached their table after dessert, he pointed to the menu, which it mentions the surcharge.

 That wasn’t the case.